davis123123/ARSpeechBubble/README.md

 # ARSpeechBubble
 Augmented Reality with Speech to Text features for Android platform

+I used GRPC to livestream Google Text to Speech API.
+I then used Google facial recoginition API to identify position of the face.
+In order to obtain the position of the mouth I used Euler's coordinates from Google Facial recognition to calculate the conture/angle of the face, which I then used to mark the moouth region.

 Should be able to start up by cloning the repo and running it through Android Studio.

 No prereqs other than installing Android Studio